FRAUD RESOURCE CENTER

 That’s what fraudsters want you to think, and enough people do to make utilities a common subject of impostor scams, by far the most common type of fraud reported to the Federal Trade Commission (FTC).
 Impersonators call homes and small businesses demanding payment for supposedly delinquent bills and threatening to terminate service.
 They time attacks for maximum urgency, stepping up activity during peak heating or air conditioning season, and targeting businesses at busy times (like the lunch or dinner rush at a restaurant).

 A fake utility worker might also seek payment up front to replace or repair a meter or other device, or solicit personal information in the name of signing you up for a government program that reduces energy bills.
-Utilities United Against Scams, a consortium of more than 100 North American natural gas, electric and water companies and trade groups, notes several other varieties of utility con:
+There are several other varieties of utility con:

 - Rather than claiming you owe money, scam callers might say you’ve overpaid and ask for bank account or credit card information to make a “refund.”